dmqnr/CS4320-Project/README.md

 1. Make sure jupyter notebook is installed on your machine
-2. Need to install these 3 libraries: pip install ipython-sql pip install sqlalchemy pip install psycopg2
+2. Need to install these 3 libraries:

+          pip install ipython-sql
+          pip install sqlalchemy
+          pip install psycopg2

-3. Add the jupyter notebook file found in this repository.
+4.Add the jupyter notebook file found in this repository.
 (Jupyter Notebook Python Files/Augur .ipynb)
-4. Run the cells with code in the notebook
+5. Run the cells with code in the notebook
-5. DONE!
+6. DONE!
-6. You can customize the queries if you like.
+7. You can customize the queries if you like.
 They are exactly like SQL queries.

 ##################### HOW TO REPLICATE THIS PROJECT #########################